doc-detective/doc-detective.github.io/docs/get-started/tutorials/capture-screenshot.md

                     "screenshot": "./output/form-filled-2-complete.png"
                 },
                 {
-                    "description:": "Pause long enough to see the changes.", "wait": 10000
+                    "description": "Pause long enough to see the changes.", "wait": 10000
                 }
             ]